 SEMrush has created a great free tool that works the same way Google NLP Tool works called SEMrush Writing Assistant.
 It also extracts the crucial keywords from your competitors on your given keyword.

-You can use with Google Doc and make your content relevant for the given keywords with minimum effort.
+You can use it with Google Doc and make your content relevant for the given keywords with minimum effort.

 It is just the small part of the ad-on, here you can download the whole recommendations.